relief-melone/query-bouncer-mongoose-plugin/README.md

 ### Initialize

 As this is a mongoose plugin simply initialize the plugin like this.
 You only need the endpoint of your authorizer.
-That's it
+That's it.
+Now there are two ways of handling your config

+**BASIC**
 ```ts
 import mongoBouncer from "query-bouncer-mongoose-plugin"